Easy Ways to Detect Air Leaks

 - Check for gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Orlando for a professional energy assessment at 407-329-7661.